PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 ### Worm Titan
 Titan, Immutable, Moves and Captures up to 3 Spaces along Rook Lines, has properties listed below

-The Looming: must Move or Capture as an additional mandatory action that occurs at the end of its Controller's Turn, cannot Move or Capture otherwise

 The Boundless: causes the Player Controlling it to lose the game immediately if it visits or passes through a Square it has already been on or passed through previously at any point in the game even if this would fulfill a victory condition such as Checkmate

+The Looming: must Move or Capture as an additional mandatory action that occurs at the end of its Controller's Turn, cannot Move or Capture otherwise except through its ability "The Contemptuous"

+The Contemptuous: begins the game with 10 Contempt, increases its Contempt by 1 each time it takes its mandatory action to a maximum of 10, can spend 10 of its Contempt to Move or Capture outside of its mandatory action as long as that would leave it with a nonnegative amount of Contempt

+The Nightmarish: as a turn, can spend 10 of its Contempt to create a Friendly Leg adjacent to a Lair in its Controller's Territory as long as that would leave it with a nonnegative amount of Contempt
 ### Wing
 Moves and Captures up to 4 Spaces along Bishop Lines or 3 Spaces along Bishop Lines followed by 1 Space in the same general direction along Rook Lines